haftamudesta/Blog-App/README.md

 # 📖 Blog App - Ruby on Rails - ROR Microverse Project<a name="about-project"></a>

-> Blog App - developed with Ruby on Rails.
+> Blog App - developed with Ruby on Rails.A blog app is a classic example of a blog website.
+The blog app creates a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>